-The Trust will remain in existence until the Termination Date, which is March 31, 2030.
+The Trust is expected to remain in existence until the Termination Date, which is March 31, 2030.
 The Trust will dissolve prior to the Termination Date if:

-- the Trust sells all of the Royalty Interests; - gross proceeds attributable to the Royalty Interests are less than \$1.5 million for any four consecutive quarters; - the holders of a majority of the outstanding Trust units vote in favor of dissolution; or - the Trust is judicially dissolved.
+- the Trust sells all of the Royalty Interests; - gross proceeds attributable to the Royalty Interests over any four consecutive quarters are less than \$1.5 million; - the holders of a majority of the outstanding Trust units vote in favor of dissolution; or - the Trust is judicially dissolved.